 Black thread and thread to match the color of the felt

 Pilot Frixion (or other removable ink) pen

-1. Download the PDF template from here and print to A4.
-Make sure you download it to your computer and open in Adobe Acrobat to print – if you print it straight from your browser this can cause size problems.
+1. Find the PDF template to print from here and print to A4.
+Make sure you save it to your computer and open in Adobe Acrobat to print – if you print it straight from your browser this can cause size problems.
 Cut out the two spool parts in the template along their outlines.

 2. Apply fusible web to the backs of the 2″ square and 3″ square fabric pieces, following the manufacturer’s instructions.
 Place the larger template piece (wood spool shape) on the back of the 3″ square brown fabric and trace around the template, then cut the shape out along the traced line.
 Repeat for the small template and the 2″ square of print fabric.

 3. Fold the cotton tape in two and place onto the top half of the felt, with the raw edges pointing downwards towards the center of the felt as shown.
 Peel off the backing paper on the brown fabric piece and place on top of the tape, with 1/2″ of the bottom of the tape covered by the web backed fabric.
 Press with hot iron.

 4. Peel off the backing paper of the print fabric piece and place on top of the brown spool, in the middle, as shown.
 Press with hot iron.

 5. Using the Frixion pen draw some details onto the spool by hand, as shown.